cloudmesh-community/book/chapters/cloud/datacenter.md

 While reviewing the image from last year from the same author, we find not only increases, but also declines.
 Looking at facebook showcases a loss of 73000 logins per minute.
 This loss is substantial.
-We can see that facebooks services are replaced by other services that are mor popular with the younger generation who tend to pick up new services quickly.
+We can see that facebooks services are replaced by other services that are more popular with the younger generation who tend to pick up new services quickly.